-The email you receive on March 30, 2018, from MedHub Notifications (firstname.lastname@example.org) is unique to you, granting access to your Trainee Enrollment Requirements Portal.
+The email you receive from MedHub Notifications (email@example.com) with the subject “IU School of Medicine GME Trainee 2019 Enrollment Requirements” is unique to you, granting access to your Trainee Enrollment Requirements Portal.
+In 2019, this message will be sent on or about March 29.
 Keep this email, as you will need to access it various times over the coming months to access the Requirements Portal and complete all essential tasks related to initiating your Letter of Appointment and onboarding into GME.
-The first deadline is Thursday, April 5, 2018.

-- Items further down in the Enrollment Actions List may be dependent upon the completion of earlier items in the list (e.g., NPI number is dependent upon the issuance of your Indiana Medical License number).
+- Items further down in the Enrollment Actions List may be dependent upon the completion of earlier items in the list, so you should complete requirements in the order in which they are listed as much as possible.

 - You will not be able to finish all items in the list right away, but everything is due prior to your start date.

 Mozilla Firefox is the preferred internet browser for MedHub.

 - Google Chrome will work but requires an added Adobe Acrobat extension to allow you to fill out the required PDF documents and sign them.
 Click here for instructions to add the Adobe Acrobat extension to Chrome.

 - Safari will work if you have a recent version of Adobe Reader downloaded and choose Open with Adobe Reader for PDF documents; Safari will not allow you to complete PDF documents using Preview.

 - Internet Explorer will work but may cache the page and time you out occasionally.

 Visit https://get.adobe.com/reader/ and follow the instructions provided to download a free version of Adobe Reader DC for PC or Mac.